albavilanova/broadband-providers/README.md

 This will create two data providers - one with one product and another one with two - two users and a review for one of the datasets.

-You can now check its content easily with:
+You can now check its content with:

 ```
 bunx prisma studio